 Trigger Rate Change Risk.
-Because the Trigger Rate for each Outcome Period is calculated based upon (i) Milliman's evaluation of prevailing market conditions on the first day of the Outcome Period and (ii) the total number of Binary Options on the S&P 500 Index or corresponding ETF that Milliman is able to purchase at that time, the Trigger Rate may rise or fall from one Outcome Period to the next.
+Because the Trigger Rate for each Outcome Period is calculated based upon (i) Milliman's evaluation of prevailing market conditions on the first day of the Outcome Period and (ii) the total number of options contracts on the S&P 500 Index or corresponding ETF that Milliman is able to purchase at that time, the Trigger Rate may rise or fall from one Outcome Period to the next.
 Any change in the Trigger Rate could be significant and it is unlikely to remain the same for consecutive Outcome Periods.
+Milliman may use the Call Spread Strategy or Binary Options to establish the Trigger Rate and the options contracts used by Milliman may change from one Outcome Period to the next.